Sep 1, 2022

 TIM: That's another girl who got the Milwaukee protocol and survived.

-MONICA MURPHY: They have had similar lab work come back.
-Those patients have extraordinary lab work and extraordinary outcomes.
+MONICA MURPHY: They have had similar labwork comeback, though those patients, you know, have extraordinary lab work, and extraordinary outcomes.

 JAD: Oh, so they're accusing him of basically pulling a rooster's anus kind of number?

-MONICA MURPHY: You know, they— in Bangkok— are acutely aware of the fact that to do one Milwaukee protocol case, you could vaccinate I think it was all of the kids in Bangkok preventatively against rabies.
+MONICA MURPHY: You know, they—in Bangkok they're acutely aware of the fact that to do one Milwaukee protocol case you could vaccinate I think it was all the kids in Bangkok preventatively against rabies.

 BILL WASIK: Tens of thousands of slum kids in Bangkok could be preventatively vaccinated against rabies.

-TIM: So these critics would say, you know, “Give people vaccines, but don't induce the coma and don't use these untested drugs that Rodney administers.
-And if somebody comes in with an advanced case of rabies, well, unless you have evidence that they're one of these immunologically special people, you just need to accept the fact that they're going to die.”
+TIM: So these critics would say, you know, give people a vaccine, but don't induce a coma and don't use these untested drugs that Rodney administers.
+And if somebody comes in with an advanced case of rabies, well, unless you have evidence that they're one of these immunologically special people, you just need to accept the fact that they're going to die.

-SERGIO RECUENCO: I think no. Calling not to do anything, I would definitely disagree.
+SERGIO RECUENCO: I think, no!
+Calling not to do anything, I will definitely disagree.
 We have to do something.

 SERGIO RECUENCO: That's very unlikely.